marjan-mesgarani/smartctl-linux/README.md

 # Create the unit file:
 $ sudo nano /etc/systemd/system/telegraf-smart.service
-# Add below content to the file and save it
+# Add the below content to the file and save it
 ####################################################################################################
 [Unit]
 Description=Telegraf Data Collecting Agent